Jurassic National Monument: History

+After 1941, and because excavations had been interrupted by the war, work only started again in 1960, when young paleontologist James Henry Madsen Jr. (1932–2009) was hired within the University of Utah to assist William Lee Stokes with the excavations.
 As of 1960 Stokes and Madsen founded the "University of Utah Cooperative Dinosaur Project", with funds of the University of Utah.
 This project granted casts or specimens of dinosaurs to museums and institutions from the US but also from countries all around the world, in exchange of financial and excavation assistance.
 The project continued until 1976 when the University of Utah interrupted the funding.
 Madsen managed to continue excavating the quarry by means of a private company he founded the same year, Dinolab, intended to sell casts of dinosaur skeletons to museums, institutions and private buyers.
 Before that, in 1974, a new dinosaur had been described by Madsen, then assistant research professor of geology and geophysics in the University of Utah.
 He named it Stokesosaurus clevelandi, honoring his mentor, professor William Lee Stokes.
 In 1976, another new dinosaur was described from fossils found in the quarry by Madsen.
 He named it Marshosaurus bicentesimus, honoring American paleontologist Othniel Charles Marsh (1831–1899).
 In 1987, Brigham Young University paleontologists excavated a fossil dinosaur egg, at the time the oldest such egg ever found.

-Over the years, excavations led by the University of Utah and the Natural History Museum of Utah have resulted in the collection of more than 12,000 fossil bones from the quarry.
+Over the years, excavations led by different institutions, like the Princeton University, the University of Utah and the Natural History Museum of Utah, have resulted in the collection of more than 16,200 fossil bones from the quarry.
 While most of the original fossils are currently housed at the Natural History Museum of Utah, many skeletons reproduced from Cleveland-Lloyd dinosaur remains are now on exhibit in more than 65 museums worldwide.
-Original specimens from the quarry remain on public exhibit in Utah at the Natural History Museum of Utah in Salt Lake City, the Utah State University Eastern Prehistoric Museum in Price and the Earth Science Museum at Brigham Young University in Provo.
+Original specimens from the quarry remain on public exhibit in Utah at the Natural History Museum of Utah in Salt Lake City, the BYU Museum of Paleontology in Provo, and the USU Eastern Prehistoric Museum in Price.

 The U.S. Department of the Interior, Bureau of Land Management (BLM) opened a visitor center at the Cleveland-Lloyd Dinosaur Quarry in 1968.
 This was the first-ever BLM visitor center.
 On April 28, 2007, a new, larger facility was dedicated that has updated exhibits.
 The new visitor center generates its own electricity from rooftop solar panels.